imagineLife/big-site/content/node/about.md

 ---
-title: Node, An Overview
+title: An Overview
-slug: node/about
+slug: node/x-about
 author: Jake Laursen
 excerpt: JavaScript on the Server and more
 tags: server, node, javascript, overview, idea, backend,